-Caregivers who pledge to donate will do so either at the clinic on high-volume spay days, at the depot when the traps are returned or by mailing in donations to PO Box 33093, Phoenix, AZ 85067.
+Caregivers who pledge to donate may do so either at the clinic on high-volume spay days, online, at the depot when the traps are returned (if that depot collexcts donations) or by mailing in donations to PO Box 33093, Phoenix, AZ 85067.
 Checks should be made payable to the Spay Neuter Hotline.

 Tax-receipts for donations will be issued within 30 days.

 After spay/neuter appointment(s), an emergency number will be provided to caregivers for immediate assistance when there are questions or problems.
 For medical questions, callers should contact a veterinarian.

 What items are outside the program?

 Everything that’s not expressly included, specifically the Spay Neuter Hotline’s Trap Neuter Return Program Does Not: